biometry/APES/LectureNotes/MixedEffectModels/Session-Final/DataAnalysis.md

 ## Still todo

-* Check for overdispersion and potentially correct overdispersion (I have corrected already though)
+* Check for overdispersion and potentially correct overdispersion
 * Check for homogeneity of residuals, and for normality of the random effects

 How to do both things are described in my lectures.
-I don't do them now because I know the true model and know that model assumptions are more or less met and that parameter estimates are fine
+I skip this here because I know the truth and know that the conclusions are fine, but in general you should check of course.